 Acts of Violence

 Gunshots and stab wounds can puncture the spinal cord and cause major injuries.
 Gunshots caused 4,163 male spine injuries and 572 female spine injuries in 2014.
 If an act of violence causes a spine injury, the victim can pursue damages through a civil claim against the perpetrator.
-If you suffer a spine injury in any kind of accident Tampa, seek help from an experienced personal injury attorney right away.
+If you suffer a spine injury in any kind of accident, seek help from an experienced Tampa personal injury lawyer right away.

 Spinal Cord Injury Lawsuits